Shopify Vs. BigCommerce: Which eCommerce giant suits you the most?

 BigCommerce

-BigCommerce also has its own app marketplace, which features several apps that aid in product sourcing and management.
-However, the quality of these apps is inconsistent, and none are as deeply specialized or widely adopted as DSers.
+BigCommerce also has its own app marketplace, featuring several apps that help with product sourcing and management.
+However, the quality of these apps is inconsistent, and none are as deeply specialised or widely adopted as DSers.

 8. Security – Tie